TANZOS is based at the Gallagher Academy of Performing Arts at the University of Waikato Hamilton Campus

 Te Pae Kōkako

-Our name was gifted by Professor Tom Roa in his capacity as Te Mata Ahurangi of the University of Waikato.
+Our name was gifted by Professor Tom Roa in his capacity as Te Mata Ahurangi of The University of Waikato.
 A local oral history of the Ngāti Apakura iwi avows that their tupuna, Pikirangi, had a pet kōkako, which he trained to sing a particular song that was full of meaning for his iwi.

 The 'pae' is the kōkako's perch, where it gathers in strength before taking flight.
 Like the kōkako, our students come from all parts of Aotearoa New Zealand.
 Establishing TANZOS will mean that talented opera singers can be encouraged to thrive locally, in New Zealand, for the international stage, following the example set in the efforts of the Pirongia Te Aroaro o Kahu Restoration Society that has helped regenerate the kōkako.